jhellingman/tei2html/README.md

   * Colophons
   * Metadata as used in ePub

-Tei2Html includes localisation support for English, Dutch, and to a lesser extend German, French, Spanish, Tagalog and Cebuano.
+Tei2Html includes localisation support for English, Dutch, and to a lesser extent German, French, Spanish, Tagalog and Cebuano.

 Note, that these scripts partly depend on the use of rend attributes and other TEI conventions.
 It should